|Course Length:||8 Weeks Full-Time|

 - Address gaps in your subject knowledge;

-- Inspire you to promote learning in religious education that is challenging and engaging for all students;
+- Inspire you to promote learning in English that is challenging and engaging for all students;

 - Identify and build upon your prior learning, and develop your capacity for future self-study;

-- Develop your ability to support learners’ understanding of the rich narrative of religious education.
+- Develop your ability to support learners’ understanding of the rich heritage of English language and literature;

 How will I study?